BernardDoyon/2_5DGreenFunctionRadar/README.md

 # 2_5DGreenFunctionRadar
-This repositorie contains all the files to calculated the Green function for the 2.5 D geometry of radar wave modeling and to reproduced all the results presented in the paper:
+This repository contains all the files to calculated the Green function for the 2.5 D geometry of radar wave modeling and to reproduced all the results presented in the paper: